okohll/abdocs/content/docs/integrations/complex-example.md

 The first field is a link to the organisation we're looking up financial data about.

 The second is a text field which stores the date that figures are reported for.
-The reason that it's a text field is that our service, Endole, uses the format YYYYMM to represent the date, e.g. 202110 for October 2021. agileBase doesn't recognise this date format for incoming data via the API but not to worry, we can save it as text, then create a workflow in agileBase to transform it into an actual date as the data comes in.
+The reason that it's a text field is that our service, Endole, uses the format YYYYMM to represent the date, e.g. 202110 for October 2021.
+Agilebase doesn't recognise this date format for incoming data via the API but not to worry, we can save it as text, then create a workflow in Agilebase to transform it into an actual date as the data comes in.
 That's the next field and we'll cover the process below.
 This being a real example, we get to show this type of thing, which would be left out of a more theoretical case.

 The bulk of the remaining fields are to store the particular figures we're most interested in and wish to receive from Endole.

 Once that's there, we can add the financial data [as a tab]({{<relref "/docs/tables/hierarchy-navigation/tabs">}}) under the organisation.

-So now we have the data structure fully set up in agileBase, but no figures to see.
+So now we have the data structure fully set up in Agilebase, but no figures to see.
 Let's get on and set up the integration with some API work.

 This integration will comprise a three step process.
 1. Send the company number for the organisation we're interested in to Endole